7 Secrets to Successful Video Marketing in Higher Education

 1. Tell a Story

 No matter the type of video you plan to create, share a story.
-A narrative with a strong, poetic delivery will resonate with potential students a lot more than an informative slideshow indicating dining options.
+Potential students will respond much more to a compelling narrative with poetic delivery than they would to an informational slideshow.

-From genuine student testimonials to snippets from rousing ceremony speeches, make use of your best resources – what are you known for?
+Whether it’s student testimonials or snippets from rousing speeches from your ceremonies, use your best resources – what do you know best?
 Consider offering potential students a virtual tour.
-Inspiring and informative content translates to more time spent watching videos.
+More time is spent watching videos when the content is inspiring and informative.

 2. Focus on Your Audience

-Are you directing content toward potential students, parents or alumni?
-For prospective students and parents, illicit excitement and promise potential.
-For alumni, invoke nostalgia.
-Remember that the content you develop for a quick-paced, looping admissions office reel will need to be different than longer, sweeping campus highlight clips, showcasing iconic locales.
+Are you targeting content at potential students, parents, or alumni?
+Ignite excitement and promise potential for prospective students and parents.
+Create a sense of nostalgia for alumni.
+Remember that a quick-paced, looping admissions office reel will need a different type of content than a longer, sweeping campus highlight video.

 Or, are you launching a new fundraising campaign with a gala for alumni and influential community members?
-A video is the perfect way to kick off and wrap up your event with precise preparation.
-Create a shared experience for your attendees and remember to share the clip on social media afterwards.
-Your reach will not only expand, but the impact of your content will be noticeable.
+With precise preparation, video is the best way to get your event off to a great start.
+Share your clip on social media afterwards to create a shared experience for your attendees.
+Your reach will expand as well as the impact of your content.

 3. Consider Your Offer

-Your videos should incorporate a call-to-action (CTA), which should indicate an offer of some sort – for prospective students, this offer could be information about early enrollment, an application guide, a financial aid guide or contest entry for a free university t-shirt, for example.
-In order to promote said offer, you’ll need to create a landing page that houses a form your contacts will fill out.
-Make sure your landing pages are engaging and accurately describe your offer.
+Your videos should incorporate a call-to-action (CTA), which should indicate an offer of some sort – for prospective students, this offer could be information about early enrollment, an application guide, a financial aid guide or contest entry for a free university t-shirt.
+The offer must be promoted via a landing page that includes a form the contact will fill out.
+Ensure your landing pages are engaging and explain your offer clearly.

 Segmentation is a technique often used to identify popular aspects of something and feature them prominently throughout a highlight video – in this case, aspects of your college or university that you want to showcase.
-Your audience will likely want to see the students, interacting with each other, enjoying their time on campus and making use of the school’s best features.
-Illustrating these points will give your video an advantage over generic campus landscape shots seen in your run-of-the-mill recruitment video.
+You’ll probably want to show the students interacting with each other, enjoying their time on campus, and taking advantage of the school’s best features.
+This type of visual will give your recruitment video an edge over generic shots of campus landscapes.

 If recruitment isn’t your intention, consider stacking your content.
 Create a series of short videos demonstrating the different ways donors impact the campus environment.
 Adorn your archives with a spotlight series on the tenured professors who comprise the university’s faculty.
 These videos replicate the familiar nature of television content in small bursts.
 Keep the videos short in length and heavy with valuable information.